Curel Moisture Facial Milk Review

 • Significant moisturizing.
 It has a moisturizing rating of 6.6 out of 10.

-Highly moisturizing: Curel Moisture Facial Milk has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, Curel Moisture Facial Milk is highly moisturizing, with a moisturizing rating of 6.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 3.2 out of 10, entirely due to the high content of Dimethicone (est. ≈4.0%) and Squalane (est. ≈2.5%).